alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 Because there's no I/O involved, those tests take a fraction of a second to run.

+## Creating a concrete implementation of LockDao

+Because we work primarily in AWS, we've created a LockDao implementation that uses DynamoDB as a backend.
+This is what we use when running in production.

+It fulfills the same basic contract, but it has to be more complicated.
+It calls the DynamoDB APIs, makes conditional updates, and it expires a lock after a fixed period.
+If a worker crashes before it can release its locks, we want the system to recover eventually -- we don't want to have to clean up those locks manually.

+I'm not going to walk through that code here, but you can see it in our GitHub repo (link at the bottom of the post).

 ## Putting it all together